kubernetes-sigs/kubespray/docs/nodes.md

 ## Adding an etcd node

 You need to make sure there are always an odd number of etcd nodes in the cluster.
-In such a way, this is always a replace or scale up operation.
+In such a way, this is always a replacement or scale up operation.
 Either add two new nodes or remove an old one.

 ### 1) Add the new node running cluster.yml